psycho-baller/snipTube/README.md

 To run the backend, run `uvicorn main:app --reload` in the backend folder (`cd backend`)

+## Current Focus

+* **Work on the UI**
+  1. For YTSnip.tsx
+  2. For CurrentSnips.tsx (implement all features I currently want)
+  3. For AllSnips.tsx
+    a.
+Take what you have in CurrentSnips.tsx and make it work for AllSnips.tsx
+* **Better background n content scripts**
+  1. Check udemy course for how they do it

 ## TODO

 * [X] add sass and style the snips